Bolatito12/TELECOM-CUSTOMER-CHURN-ANALYSIS/README.md

 • The dataset shows an imbalance between churned and non-churned customers, with a larger proportion of customers retained.

-• This imbalance suggests that evaluation metrics beyond accuracy (e.g., precision, recall, F1-score) will be important during modeling.

 ## Numeric Variables

 Variables Analyzed: